AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_pages_list"
->title="Define the pages' content"
+>title="Define the content of each page"
->abstract="Edit the content of each page that is part of this landing page."
+>abstract="Adjust the content of each page that is part of this landing page, such as the form itself, the confirmation page that is displayed upon submitting the form, or the page users are directed to in case an error occurs."

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_schedule"
 >title="Schedule your landing page"
 >abstract="You can define a start date and an end date for your landing page.
-When the page is expired, the **Expiration** page is displayed."
+When the page reaches the end of the validity period, the form is no longer available.
+The **Expiration** page is displayed instead."

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_primarypage"